 The inhabitants of the world will learn righteousness.

 a.
-The way of the just is uprightness: In the Kingdom of God, His just people walk in a way – the way of uprightness.
-Isaiah accurately gives the sense of order in this; the LORD makes His people just by a relationship of faith and trust in Him, then they walk in the way of… uprightness.
+The way of the just is uprightness: In the Kingdom of God, His righteous people walk in a way – the way of uprightness.
+Isaiah accurately gives the sense of order in this; the LORD makes His people just by a relationship of faith and trust in Him, then they walk in the way of…uprightness.

 i.
-Why do they walk in uprightness?
-Because they serve the LORD God, who is Most Upright Himself.
-As they trust the LORD, are declared just by the LORD, they walk in His own way.
+They walk in uprightness because they serve the LORD God, who is Most Upright Himself.
+As they trust the LORD, and are declared just by the LORD, they walk in His own way.

 b.
 The desire of our soul is for Your name: In the Kingdom of God, His just people love Him and desire Him.

 i.
 The desire is displayed in waiting: O LORD, we have waited for You.
 When you desire something, or someone, you will wait for them, and do it gladly because of your desire.